Best office suite for Android

 While Microsoft has released Android versions of its Office apps, there are plenty of other choices available for users who might prefer less space-hungry suites.

 Google's own productivity apps such as Sheets and Docs are built for Android and take up less space.
 However, they sometimes lack advanced functions, such as the ability to export documents in a specific format.
 Some users also have privacy concerns about storing personal files in the cloud.

 In this guide you will discover five excellent office suites for Android, which you can download today from the Google Play store.
 Some of these – such as SmartOffice – are designed to mimic Microsoft products as closely as possible.
 Others such as Quip are not concerned with imitation and use their own interface.

 Whichever office suite you choose, remember to make regular backups of any documents you create in case you lose your Android device.

-- We’ve also picked out the best productivity apps of 2018
+- We’ve also picked out the best productivity apps

 Editing and viewing documents made easy with this collaboration app